Ringling, Oklahoma

 Ringling is a town in Jefferson County, Oklahoma, United States.
-The population was 1,037 at the 2010 census, a decline of 8.6 percent from the figure of 1,135 in 2000.
+Its population was 869 as of the 2020 United States census.
 It was named for John Ringling, the founder of the Ringling Brothers Circus.

 History

 John Ringling and a partner, Jake Hamon, financed construction of the Oklahoma, New Mexico and Pacific Railway in 1913, to provide transportation to farmers and ranchers between Ardmore and Lawton.
 Construction began on May 1, 1913, at Ardmore and progressed westward.
 Oil was discovered in the Healdton field in August 1913.
 Seeing an opportunity to make big money in the oil business, Ringling and Hamon decided to divert the railroad toward Healdton, 10 mi northeast of the town site.
 A post office was established during June 1914.